krzosa/Sublime_RemedyBG/README.md

 * Debugger goes to the place you clicked on
 * The word you clicked is going to get added to watch window
-* If the word you clicked on matches "rt"(run_to_cursor, "r"(run), "rr"(stop), "rrr"(restart) then it's going to delete that word in sublime and issue a debugger command.
+* If the word you clicked on matches "rt"(run_to_cursor), "r"(run), "rr"(stop), "rrr"(restart) then it's going to delete that word in sublime and issue a debugger command.
 So far I have found it to be nice for code discovery kind of stuff with the mouse + keyboard workflow, you can bind this to the keyboard too though.
 The commands are easy to type using single hand.

 ### Credits